austinpgraham/baccarat-simulator/README.md

 This small project is largely just for me to practice my C. It's not great code, I was just trying to practice the memory management stuff since it's not in my day-to-day.
 If anyone just so happens to stumble across this and has some pointers, please feel free!

+That being said, you'll see many things were done manually that are definitely in the standard library, or have a package somewhere I could grab.
+I wrote my own home-rolled version just for the sake of getting the practice.